SynapseMedia/nucleus/README.md

 Watchit gateway adds migrated data to the metastore (orbitdb) which is distributed in a predefined scheme definition to ensure the integrity of the data that is later consumed by the [application](https://github.com/ZorrillosDev/watchit-desktop).
-Watchit gateway provides simple tools for the generation and acquisition of content.
+Watchit gateway provides simple tools for the generation and fetching of content.

 ## Tools